Monsoon storm and outage safety

-Because the weather in metropolitan Phoenix is so stable for much of the year, summer storms can take people by surprise.
-Below is a list of safety tips and suggestions to help you and your family deal with the wind, rain and lightning that can result from a storm.
+Because the weather in the Phoenix area is so stable for much of the year, summer storms can take people by surprise.
+Below are links to safety tips and suggestions to help you and your family deal with the wind, rain and lightning that can result from a storm.

 Here are some links to additional helpful information: